josephtveter/fn_common/README.md

 ModRewrite.baseUrl String
-	- if set, it will prefix any non fully qulified URL
+	- if set, it will prefix any non fully qualified URL

 	Example: